Link Prospecting (How to Find Link Building Prospects)

 If they are fine with linking to a similar post, you have a fair chance of having that link replaced with yours.

 Note that this contextual targeting will work only if your content is ten times better than someone else’s.
+Learn how to create 10x content in our previous chapter.

 To find such link prospects, check pages ranking for keywords related to your target topic in Google.